Badr, Egypt

 Badr (بدر /arz/) is a satellite city in the Eastern Area of Cairo, Egypt.
 It was planned and is administered by the New Urban Communities Authority(NUCA).
 Badr was established in 1982 according to Prime Ministerial Decree 235/1982 allocating NUCA 3000 acres in the Eastern Desert on the Cairo-Suez Highway.
-It has since grown to 21,000 acres, and has a 2200 acre industrial zone that includes 564 factories, in addition to this, 501 factories are still under construction.
-Most factories are built with the aim of exporting to Arab, African and world markets.
-In 2017, the census recorded 31,299 residents.
+It has since grown to 21,000 acres, and has a 2200 acre industrial zone that includes 564 factories, in addition to 501 factories still under construction.

-Description
+Overview

 It is the nearest industrial city to Cairo International Airport, Suez Port, it is also close to the Delta and the Suez Canal.

 Projects in Badr are exempted from taxes for up to 10 years from the date at which their operation commenced.

-Education

-The city houses three universities, namely the Egyptian-Russian University, Future University in Egypt، the Egyptian E-Learning University and Badr University in Cairo BUC.